ironcodev/j6t/README.md

 jsfiddle:
 https://jsfiddle.net/omrani/znksgp6v/30/

-Here the click event is specified for all <li> elements inside <ul>.
+Here the click event is specified for all &lt;li&gt; elements inside &lt;ul&gt;.
 There is a single function to handle the event.
-Note that, we didn't know id of <ul> since its automatically generated, but we are still able to refer to it in our css selector to target the <li> elements.
-Here, the click events is assigned only to the <li> element inside current component's <ul> not any <li> inside any <ul>.
+Note that, we didn't know id of &lt;ul&gt; since its automatically generated, but we are still able to refer to it in our css selector to target the &lt;li&gt; elements.
+Here, the click events is assigned only to the &lt;li&gt; element inside current component's &lt;ul&gt; not any &lt;li&gt; inside any &lt;ul&gt;.

 The structure of the object we pass to bind${ ...} is as follows:
 ```